rom1mouret/mpcl/README.md

 Within this group, individual latent units have a *meaning*.

 It doesn't have to be called "meaning", but the word "meaning" is intuitive for a number of reasons.
-As mentioned above, it has an obvious connection with intelligibility, a prerequisite to qualifying behavior patterns as rational or intelligent.
+First, it has an obvious connection with intelligibility, a prerequisite to qualifying behavior patterns as rational or intelligent.
 Furthermore, the typical way of detecting inconsistencies is to look for configurations of latent values that are *meaningless*, in the sense that they do not realize any function.